-- Eva Zeisel Originals — run by her grandson Adam — sells a variety of furniture and collectibles, including the coffee table above.
+- Eva Zeisel Originals — run by her grandson Adam — sells a variety of furniture and collectibles, including her classic dinnerware.

 - Klein Reid collaborated with Zeisel and sells a number of beautiful pieces — like the sensuous 11-piece centerpiece, above — manufactured today.

-- The Rug Company sells three Eva Zeisel designs.
+- Check The Rug Company for Eva Zeisel designs.
 They asked her a few questions.
 I love this: